4,576 words: approx. 30 minutes

 Beverly guided Lina ahead of her.
 “I was letting her nap a little longer.
 She said it’s okay for you to ask her the questions.
 And Bob and I don’t mind.”

-Chief Jamieson smile at Lina, then furrowed his forehead at Beverly.
+Chief Jamieson smiled at Lina, then furrowed his forehead at Beverly.
 “She not too traumatized?”

 “No children of your own, I’m betting,” Bob said.